DIRECT0R-ctrl/ai-document-signing-platform/frontend/README.md

 # Reactt + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This templaate provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: